chris17453/tapeworm/README.md

 # tapeworm

 ## Purpose
-to serve flat data as structured content
+to serve flat data as configurable, structured content with a queriable interface

 ## Use
 - Browsable CSV / database exports